 When choosing a laptop, people often look at the battery time because it’s one of the most important characteristics for this type of device.
 To be able to use the laptop on the go, a big battery is indispensable.
-And the British website Which decided to conduct an interesting test – they picked 67 models of different laptops, released in 2016 and later, and compared their battery time with the numbers claimed by manufacturers.
+And the British website Which decided to conduct an interesting test – they picked 67 models of different laptops, and compared their battery time with the numbers claimed by manufacturers.

 For instance, 12 HP laptops, which average claimed battery time reaches almost 10 hours, last for only 5 hours in reality.
 The similar situation was with Dell laptops: 9 hours on paper against 5 hours in real life.
 Other companies with such results were ASUS, Acer, Toshiba and Lenovo.
 Only 3 MacBooks worked for 10h 15 minutes which is exactly how they should perform according to Apple.